 A disease characterised by demyelination in the brain and/ or spinal cord.
-Multiple sclerosis must be unequivocally diagnosed.
-There must be more than one episode of welldefined neurological deficit with persisting neurological abnormalities.
+Multiple sclerosis must be unequivocally diagnosed by a relevant specialist medical practitioner.
+There must be more than one episode of well-defined neurological deficit with persisting neurological abnormalities.